tsgates/arch-wiki-markdown/wiki/Skype.md

 Then we have to add the new user:

-    # useradd
+    # useradd -m -g skype -G audio,video -s /bin/bash skype

-Enter the details for the new user (assumed login name: "skype").
-If you created the default "skype" group and want to keep "skype" outside the "users" group, enter "skype" when the wizard asks for the initial group.
-As additional groups we need "audio,video,pulse-access,pulse-rt".
+Note:Maybe you need to add "skype" user to "pulse-access" and "pulse-rt" groups.
+But it works fine with "audio" and "skype" groups only.

  Now add the following line to /home/skype/.bashrc:

     export DISPLAY=":0.0"